issamohamed/issamohamed/README.md

 ### What I'm Building

-**Repo City** — A spatial code-comprehension tool that maps repository structure and complexity into navigable 3D cityscapes, turning abstract dependency graphs into an intuitive visual language; deployed on Cloudflare Pages.
+**Repo City** — A spatial code-comprehension tool that maps repository structure and complexity into navigable 3D cityscapes, turning abstract codebases into an intuitive visual language; deployed on Cloudflare Pages.

 **Hire Purpose** — An agentic job-intelligence platform that matchmakes roles to the user.
 Built on Cloudflare Workers in TypeScript, integrating Greenhouse, Lever, and Ashby APIs with Groq's Llama 3.3 for scoring, a head-to-head compare dashboard, and email digests.